Ifaz2611/Sasto-Dairy/README.md

-# 💊 ChronicCare App
+# 💊 Sasto Dairy

-**ChronicCare** is a health-tracking mobile app designed to help users manage chronic illnesses like diabetes, hypertension, and obesity by monitoring daily health metrics, spotting trends, and receiving medication reminders — all in one place.
+**Sasto Dairy 💊** is a health-tracking mobile app designed to help users manage chronic illnesses like diabetes, hypertension, and obesity by monitoring daily health metrics, spotting trends, and receiving medication reminders — all in one place.

 ---